mrstrange2003/Hacktoberfest-2025-Beginner-Python-Projects/README.md

 ---

 ### 💬 Questions?
 Open an issue or tag me — I’ll help you get started!
+Also, please follow me and star this repository.
+It means a lot to me.